-The bill would amend the Michigan Vehicle Code to require that \$100,000 of the \$1.35 million in revenue, generated by an increase in drivers' license fees under Public Act 232 of 1987, that is deposited in the General Fund, be used during the fiscal year ending September 30, 1990, for research of products derived from Michigan-grown corn for, but not limited to, transportation purposes described in Section 9 of Article IX of the State Constitution.
+The bill would amend the Michigan Vehicle Code to require that \$100,000 of the \$1.35 million in revenue, generated by an increase in drivers' license fees under Public Act 232 of 1987, that is deposited in the General Fund, be used during either the fiscal year ending September 30, 1990, or the fiscal year ending September 30, 1991, for research or products derived from Michigan-grown corn for, but not limited to, transportation purposes described in Section 9 of Article IX of the State Constitution.
+This would replace the provision that earmarks \$100,000 for the attraction, enhancement, or completion of ethanol-producing facilities that use Michigan corn.